acceleratedscience/openad-website/main/blog/posts/tutorials/plugins/01-create-plugin/_post.md

 ### Calculating Fingerprints for your Molecule Working Set

-More practical would be to update all molecules in the MWS with a certain fingeprint.
+More practical would be to update all molecules in the MWS with a certain fingerprint.
 To demo this, we'll first need to add a few molecules to the MWS:
 ```shell
 add mol CC(C)[N+](=O)[O-] basic force